Our Commitment to Sustainability

 We are also in constant conversation with my dear friend Julia Jackson, founder of Grounded, an organization focused on addressing the climate crisis.
 Julia continues to remind me that the future of this planet as a whole will be determined by what happens in these next ten years.

 Julia pointed us to the work of Paul Hawken and the Drawdown Project, whose mission is to urgently yet equitably aid the world towards the point of “drawdown” where the level of greenhouse gases in the atmosphere stop climbing and start to decline.
 We further resonate with Hawken’s efforts and identity in the space as both an entrepreneur and environmentalist—it is absolutely possible to do good and inspire change with our own platforms.
 Following our passions at work does not have to be at odds with environmental responsibility.
-While we strive to do our part where we can in our own business practices, we look to champion the work of others doing such important work; for this reason, a portion of our profits will be donated to the Drawdown Project.
+While we strive to do our part where we can in our own business practices, we look to champion the work of others doing such important work; for this reason, a portion of our profits will be donated to the Paul Hawken's latest initiative, Project Regeneration.

 I share these details with you not to self-congratulate, but to respect your right to know where your products are coming from, how they are made, and the culture you are supporting when you choose the Schulz Collection for your equestrian bags.
 We look to create in collaboration with our community, and our doors are always open for your questions, comments, and ideas.
 Thank you.